 It's the final countdown to your next big adventure.
 You’ve got your passport and tickets, every pair of socks you own, and enough mosquito repellent to cover an elephant.
 But aren’t you forgetting something?
-Don’t forget to buy travel insurance, a safety net if things go wrong – it should be right at the top of your list.
+Travel insurance, a safety net if things go wrong, should be right at the top of your list.

-Travelling wouldn’t be fun without surprises, but sometimes the unexpected leaves you whimpering in a hospital bed when you should be exploring the jungle.
-Injuries, illnesses, and the occasional spewing volcano can tear up your perfect itinerary.
-And that’s where travel insurance can save you from distress – or at least from some of the costs depending on the policy you buy.
+Travelling wouldn’t be fun without surprises.
+But sometimes the unexpected leaves you whimpering in a hospital bed when you should be exploring the jungle.
+Injuries, illnesses, and even spewing volcanoes can tear up your perfect itinerary.
+And that’s where travel insurance can save you from distress – or at least from some of the costs, depending on the policy you buy.

 At Lonely Planet, we want you to travel far and wide with the knowledge that someone will catch you if you fall.
 So get started with a quote for travel insurance and carefully read the policy to make sure it suits you.